Learning-Based Estimation of Spatially Resolved Scatter Radiation Fields in Interventional Radiology

 On \textbf{DS-01}, one can easily see, that the \ac{FCNN} architecture outperforms the U-Net architecture.
-Even though, the U-Net also learns the structure of the radiation field, the edges between primary beam and scattered radiation are not reproduced as sharply as the \ac{FCNN} does.
+Even though, the U-Net also learns the structure of the radiation field, as reflected by the SSIM scores in~\cref{tab:tbl_results}, the edges between primary beam and scattered radiation are not reproduced as sharply as the \ac{FCNN} does.
+This can be concluded from the relation between SMAPE accuracy on both regions and the SSIM scores, which drops less than the accuracy.
 This observation can be reproduced for \textbf{DS-02}.
 Additionally, we intended to highlight the effectiveness of our spectra encoding for the expected air kerma rates \(\dot{K}_{\mathrm{air}}\).
 Thus, we trained the base \ac{SRBFNet} model, which cannot handle different output spectra of the X-ray tube, on \textbf{DS-02}.
 The effectivity of our spectra encoding can be seen by comparing \ac{SRBFNet} against \ac{SPERFNet}, where we get a nominal difference of \(12.9\,\%\) for \(\mathrm{SMAPE}_{acc}^{scatter}\) just from the missing spectra information.
-Furthermore, we can conclude, that training our \ac{FCNN} architecture on a bigger dataset using more degrees of freedom, namely the X-ray tube spectrum, actually improves the \(\mathrm{SMAPE}_{acc}\), even though the spatial resolution got slightly, but not notably, worse.
+Furthermore, when comparing SRBF on DS-01 with SPERF on DS-02 in~\cref{tab:tbl_results}, we can conclude, that training our \ac{FCNN} architecture on a bigger dataset using more degrees of freedom, namely the X-ray tube spectrum, actually improves the \(\mathrm{SMAPE}_{acc}\), even though the spatial resolution , according to the drop in the SSIM score, got slightly, but not notably, worse.

 For \textbf{DS-03} and \ac{PBRFNet}, we observed, that using models with a higher neuron count by increasing the width of our model per layer beyond \(192\) neurons, \eg \(256\) or even \(384\), the reconstruction capability increases by up to \(1.5\,\%\) regarding \(\mathrm{SMAPE}_{acc}^{scatter}\).
 A similar increase of the SSIM on the other hand side, and thus the overall shape of the radiation field, is invariant to a change of the model width beyond \(192\) across all our datasets and models.
 As the benefit of using broader models is not significant enough to sacrifice performance for it, we limited the hyperparameter selection to models with a maximum model width of \(192\).